SetClipboardData function (winuser.h)

 Places data on the clipboard in a specified clipboard format.
 The window must be the current clipboard owner, and the application must have called the OpenClipboard function.
-(When responding to the WM_RENDERFORMAT and WM_RENDERALLFORMATS messages, the clipboard owner must not call OpenClipboard before calling SetClipboardData.)
+(When responding to the WM_RENDERFORMAT message, the clipboard owner must not call OpenClipboard before calling SetClipboardData.)

 HANDLE SetClipboardData( UINT uFormat, HANDLE hMem );

 A handle to the data in the specified format.
-This parameter can be NULL, indicating that the window provides data in the specified clipboard format (renders the format) upon request.
+This parameter can be NULL, indicating that the window provides data in the specified clipboard format (renders the format) upon request; this is known as delayed rendering.
 If a window delays rendering, it must process the WM_RENDERFORMAT and WM_RENDERALLFORMATS messages.

 If SetClipboardData succeeds, the system owns the object identified by the hMem parameter.
 The application may not write to or free the data once ownership has been transferred to the system, but it can lock and read from the data until the CloseClipboard function is called.
 (The memory must be unlocked before the Clipboard is closed.)
 If the hMem parameter identifies a memory object, the object must have been allocated using the function with the GMEM_MOVEABLE flag.